-While the sun doesn't burn calories, there is some scientific evidence that sunlight helps you burn more fat.
+While sitting in the sun doesn't burn calories, there is some scientific evidence that exposure to sunlight may help your body burn more fat.
 For example, November 2017 research in Scientific Reports concluded that the sun's blue light wavelengths help shrink white fat cells located just beneath the skin's surface.

 The discovery was accidental.
-Researchers at the University of Alberta in Canada set out to help those with type 1 diabetes by attempting to genetically engineer these fat cells to produce insulin when exposed to light.
+Researchers at the University of Alberta in Canada set out to help people with type 1 diabetes by attempting to genetically engineer fat cells to produce insulin when exposed to light.
 Along the way, they found sun exposure actually shrunk the lipid droplets in the fat cells under the skin and caused these cells to store less fat.

 However, researchers also noted that more studies need to be done in this area, and that they don't yet know the intensity or duration of sunlight needed to activate this process.